integration

 Anna identifies the caller as a prospective new patient and works through structured intake: full name, date of birth, insurance carrier and plan name, group number, subscriber ID, chief complaint or reason for the visit (cleaning, pain, emergency, cosmetic consult), and preferred appointment window (morning, afternoon, specific day).
 She handles variations in how callers answer — a patient who says "I think it's Aetna" gets the same clean intake data as one who reads off their card number.

-Once intake is complete, Anna queries available appointment slots in Dentrix in real time, offers the caller two or three options that match their stated preference, confirms the selection, and writes the appointment into Dentrix — including operatory assignment, provider, appointment type, and duration.
-A confirmation SMS goes to the patient's mobile number immediately after the call.
+Once intake is complete, Anna checks your connected calendar (Cal.com or Google Calendar via the Auto-Booking add-on) in real time, offers the caller two or three slots that match their stated preference, confirms the selection, and books the appointment on your calendar.
+A confirmation SMS goes to the patient's mobile number immediately after the call, and your front desk gets a text with the full intake details to enter into Dentrix.

 For existing patients